 This is a basic product recommendation email template with a banner, product block, and a CTA.

-Now, we will add more content and apply different conditions so that various audiences receive a more personalized email.
+Now, we will add more content and apply different conditions so that different audiences receive more personalized emails.

 So, let’s begin.